painedpineapple/mood-friend/docs/SYSTEM_ARCHITECTURE.md

 - `update_user_settings`: Modifies user settings, like notification timing and preferences.
 - `sync_email_notifications`: Synchronizes user preferences with the off-chain email notification service.

-### Token Management Program (MOOD Token)
+### Token Management Program (MOODI Token)

-**Purpose**: Manages the MOOD token lifecycle, including minting, burning.
+**Purpose**: Manages the MOODI token lifecycle, including minting, burning.

 **Instructions**:

-- `initialize_mood_token`: Sets up the initial parameters and configurations for the MOOD token.
+- `initialize_mood_token`: Sets up the initial parameters and configurations for the MOODI token.
-- `mint_mood_token`: Mints new MOOD tokens into circulation under defined conditions.
+- `mint_mood_token`: Mints new MOODI tokens into circulation under defined conditions.
-- `burn_mood_token`: Removes MOOD tokens from circulation, often used in token economy balancing.
+- `burn_mood_token`: Removes MOODI tokens from circulation, often used in token economy balancing.

 These programs and instructions will ensure that the app's token economy is sustainable and that user engagement is properly incentivized.
 The programs will need to be built with security and scalability in mind, and thorough testing will be essential to ensure proper operation within the Solana ecosystem.